replayio/replay-cli/examples/create-react-app-typescript/README.md

 ### Uploading Your Replay

-You can now upload that replay by copying it's id and passing that as an argument to `npx replay upload`, like this:
+You can now upload that replay by copying it's id and passing that as an argument to `npx @replayio/replay upload`, like this:

 ```
-npx replay upload 1146850316
+npx @replayio/replay upload 1146850316
 ```

 \*Don't forget to set your `RECORD_REPLAY_API_KEY`, which can be created from the settings panel of `app.replay.io`.